nicoddemus/qt-async-threads/README.rst

 including handling exceptions naturally.

-We could rewrite the first example using a `ThreadPoolExecutor`_ or `QThreads`_, but that would require a significant rewrite of the flow of the code if we don't want to block the Qt event loop.
+We could rewrite the first example using a `ThreadPoolExecutor`_ or `QThreads`_, but that would require a significant rewrite.